apache/doris/docs/en/docs/data-operate/import/import-way/broker-load-manual.md

 - Import error: `Login failure for xxx from keytab xxx.keytab`

   The reason for this problem is that when the broker accesses the kerberos authenticated cluster during import, the authentication fails.
 First, make sure that `kerberos_principal` and `kerberos_keytab` are configured correctly.
 If there is no problem, you need to set JAVA_OPTS="" in fe.conf
-  Add -Djava.security.krb5.conf=/xxx/krb5.conf to the JAVA_OPTS_FOR_JDK_9="" parameter,You also need to copy hdfs-site.xml to broker/conf
+  Add -Djava.security.krb5.conf=/xxx/krb5.conf to the JAVA_OPTS_FOR_JDK_9="" parameter,You also need to copy hdfs-site.xml in hadoop to broker/conf

 ## more help